-Security controls are the management, operational, and technical safeguards or countermeasures employed within an organizational information system that protect the confidentiality, integrity, and availability of the system and its information.
-Assurance is the grounds for confidence that the security controls implemented within an information system are effective in their application.
+Security controls are the management, operational and technical safeguards or countermeasures employed within an organizational information system that protect the confidentiality, integrity and availability of the system and its information.
+Assurance boosts confidence in the fact that the security controls implemented within an information system are effective in their application.

 References: FIPS Publications 199, 200; NIST Special Publications 800-30, 800-53, 800-53A; CNSS Instruction 1253.

 Step 3: Implement Security Controls